JFK: Coming of Age in the American Century, 1917–1956

-Kennedy's brief presidency was also noted for expediting the early stages of military détente with the Soviet Union by the signing of the Nuclear Test Ban Treaty in August 1963 and its enactment in October of that year.
 Logevall observed that Kennedy's awareness of the imperialistic nature of Russia during the Cold War and his wariness of the nature of communist expansionism later influenced his goals as president to keep America first in diplomacy, improve ties with foreign countries in the Americas, and to keep America first in scientific and military technology.
 This focus led Kennedy to later establish the Peace Corps, Alliance for Progress with Latin America, and the continuation of the Apollo program with the goal of landing a man on the Moon before 1970.

 Logevall attributes Kennedy's grasp of international relations in part to his Harvard education in government with a concentration in international relations, as well as the familiarity he gained from assessing the views of the many world leaders he met in his early life as a wealthy son of the U.S. ambassador to the United Kingdom from 1938 to 1940.
-It was Logevall's belief that Kennedy's early grasp of international relations would later guide him in the critical decisions he later made as president.
+It is Logevall's belief that Kennedy's early grasp of international relations would later guide him in the critical decisions he later made as president.
 Kennedy would learn more about the international climate during his brief college travels in Western Europe and Germany prior to 1940, and his far-ranging global junkets in 1951 as a young senator.